IMPACT:Ability

-The IMPACT:Ability curriculum teaches people with disabilities to recognize unsafe situations and respond with effective self-protective behaviors.
+The Ability:IMPACT Self-Defense curriculum (formerly known as IMPACT:Ability) teaches people with disabilities to recognize unsafe situations and respond with effective self-protective behaviors.
 Students learn skills that are relevant to sexual violence, attempted abduction, bullying, and harassment as well as how to assert and advocate for themselves in everyday situations.

 Students learn: